Why do you want EU citizenship?

 - Combination of the above investments, including a maximum of special government bonds of the Republic of Cyprus of €500,000.

-- A minimum of €500,000 invested into the applicant’s primary residence.
+- A minimum of €500,000 invested in the applicant’s primary residence.
 This can form a part of the above €2 million investment under certain circumstances.

-- A police clearance from the applicant’s current country of residence.
+- Police clearance from the applicant’s current country of residence.

-One of the key benefits of this program is the possibility of a rapid turnaround, with applications correctly submitted being approved and citizenship granted, in around 6 months utilising a skilled immigration partner will ensure that these timelines are met.
-Additionally, there are no residency requirements during or after the application process.
+One of the key benefits of this program is the possibility of a rapid turnaround.
+In fact, applications correctly submitted are being approved and EU citizenship granted in around 6 months.
+Clearly, utilising a skilled immigration partner will ensure that these timelines are met.
+Importantly, there are no residency requirements during or after the application process.

 This archipelago nation is home to 450,000 people and has been a hub of commerce and trade for centuries.
 Independent since 1964 and a Eurozone member since 2008, Malta is once of 32 advanced economies recognised by the IMF.
-The economy has performed well in recent years with real GDP growing strongly in 2017 and continuing to surprise on the upside, reaching 7.2%.
+The economy has performed well in recent years.
+To illustrate, GDP grew strongly in 2017 and continuing to surprise on the upside, reaching 7.2%.
 Real estate continues to show strong and consistent growth across the sector.
 The low tax rates and the lack of inheritance, death, net worth, high wealth, rates or real estate taxes make living and investing in Malta an attractive proposition.

 - Purchasing a property for a minimum of €350,000 or leasing a property for a minimum of 5 years with a minimum annual rent of €16,000.